NOAA-EMC/GSI/ush/JEDI/readme.md

 sbatch submit_run_gsi.sh

 ### To convert these GSI netCDF diag files to JEDI UFO GeoVaLs files and IODA observation files

+At the end of submit_run_gsi.sh, by default, the script will then submit submit_run_iodaconv.sh.
+This is to save resources, as the IODA-converters script does not require more than one node.

+Things specific to the IODA-converters portion
+- iodaconvbuild: path to the build directory of the ioda-converters
+- JEDImodule: path to a modulefile to source to get the JEDI environment Other things you will still need to change
+- adate: YYYYMMDDHH analysis date (or it gets this from $1)
+- rootwork: if you changed this before, need to be consistent!

+To run this again, without running GSI, just submit the file to slurm. sbatch submit_run_iodaconv.sh YYYYMMDDHH

 ### Summary of changes made between NOAA-EMC/GSI/release/gfsda.v16.0.0 and this branch feature/jedi_gfsv16